kusti8/CSE-CYOA/README.md

 # CSE-CYOA
-See instructions in Google Classroom for assistance
+See instructions on the submitted presentation for assistance